 Immersive experiences are dramatically enhancing the museums’ storytelling potential.
 VR can make exhibits interactive, put objects in context and show their true scale, and bring an extra dimension to museum exhibitions and collections.
 It is changing the perspective of the viewer and making a genuine connection with them.

-Virtual museum tours make a museum’s galleries and collections accessible virtually to all with unprecedented ease, especially when the digital content is available online across multiple VR platforms.
+Virtual reality museum tours make a museum’s galleries and collections accessible virtually to all with unprecedented ease, especially when the digital content is available online across multiple VR platforms.

 Artists are always in search of new means for artistic expression, expanding their audiences, and connecting with them.
-VR offers these opportunities.
+VR technology for museums offers these opportunities.
 It’s a new way both to convey feelings and information and to absorb them.
 VR can transform the ephemeral qualities of light and atmosphere into art and create lasting records of temporary experiences.

 The stories told in this article prove that museum virtual reality can be used in many ways both within and outside a cultural institute’s walls.
 If you have ideas for utilizing VR and AR for cultural, educational, or any other purposes, feel free to share them with Onix.
 We can make your dreams a reality – virtual or augmented.